Every month I meet with 25+ Logistics leaders and decision makers. I always have one question for them: What is impacting your bottom line?

 We already mentioned relationship building.
 This goes hand-in-hand.
 Make the extra effort to get to know your customers and understand everything about them related to how they expect and accept service - their needs, expectations, desires, and positive and negative emotional triggers.

 Remember, it is always easier said than done – and here in lies the opportunity.
-Commitment, focus, and investment is required.
-Let your competitors continue competing in price, use a great customer experience as your competitive advantage.
+Commitment, focus, and investment are required.
+Let your competitors continue competing in price, and use a great customer experience as your competitive advantage.